Codecademy/docs/content/language-agnostic/encyclopedia/what-is-jupyter-notebook.md

 ---

 ### Introduction
-The definition of Jupyter Notebook per the community is "an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
-Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more."
-It is a unique integrated development environment (IDE) that many data workers use for its key features:
+The community definition of Jupyter Notebook is:

+*"an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more."*
-- Web application: a browser-based tool for interactive authoring of documents which combine explanatory text, mathematics, computations and their rich media output.

-- Notebook documents: a representation of all content visible in the web application, including inputs and outputs of the computations, explanatory text, mathematics, images, and rich media representations of objects.
+Data workers use Jupyter Notebook as an integrated development environment (IDE) for its web application and notebook documents features.

 ### Web Application
+As an open source web application, Jupyter Notebook enables users to interactively author and share documents containing explanatory text, live code, mathematics, computations, and visualizations.

-In-browser editing for code, with automatic syntax highlighting, indentation, and tab completion/introspection.
+ - In-browser editing for code, with automatic syntax highlighting, indentation, and tab completion/introspection.

-The ability to execute code from the browser, with the results of computations attached to the code which generated them.
+ - The ability to execute code from the browser, with the results of computations attached to the code which generated them.

-Displaying the result of computation using rich media representations, such as HTML, LaTeX, PNG, SVG, etc. For example, publication-quality figures rendered by the matplotlib library, can be included inline.
+ - Displaying the result of computation using rich media representations, such as HTML, LaTeX, PNG, SVG, etc. For example, publication-quality figures rendered by the matplotlib library, can be included inline.

-In-browser editing for rich text using the Markdown markup language, which can provide commentary for the code, is not limited to plain text.

-The ability to easily include mathematical notation within markdown cells using LaTeX, and rendered natively by MathJax.

 ### Notebook Documents

+- Notebook documents: a representation of all content visible in the web application, including inputs and outputs of the computations, explanatory text, mathematics, images, and rich media representations of objects.

 *Jupyter Notebook Documentation Excerpts*
 Notebook documents contains the inputs and outputs of a interactive session as well as additional text that accompanies the code but is not meant for execution.
 In this way, notebook files can serve as a complete computational record of a session, interleaving executable code with explanatory text, mathematics, and rich representations of resulting objects.
 These documents are internally JSON files and are saved with the .ipynb extension.
 Since JSON is a plain text format, they can be version-controlled and shared with colleagues.